Chatterbox (1977 film)

-Chatterbox (addressed in the opening credits as Chatterbox!; also known as Virginia the Talking Vagina) is a 1977 American comedy film about a woman with a talking vagina.
-The film stars Candice Rialson as a hairdresser who discovers her vagina has the power of speech after it derisively comments on a lover's performance.
+Chatterbox (addressed in the opening credits as Chatterbox!; also known as Virginia the Talking Vagina) is a 1977 American comedy film directed by Tom DeSimone and produced by Bruce Cohn Curtis.
+The film stars Candice Rialson.
+Also starring in the film is Rip Taylor.

+The film is about a woman with a talking vagina.
+A hairdresser who discovers her vagina has the power of speech after it derisively comments on a lover's performance.
 Her talking vagina has a mind of its own, which includes a desire to sing; they wind up exploited by her psychiatrist, who launches her on a career in show business.
 According to Michael Medved in The Golden Turkey Awards, the talking vagina precipitates many developments in her life:

 Escapades include a sojourn in jail with a basketball team and sessions with a psychiatrist to help Virginia overcome her (its?) emotional problems.
 With her self-confidence restored, she makes several hit appearances on TV talkshows; the theory, apparently, is that Virginia makes an even more interesting late-night guest than Truman Capote.